amascii/notes/aeneid.md

 Passing Circe's island, they come to Latium.
 They offer an olive branch to king Latinus.
 Remembering the prophecy of a foreign son-in-law, he welcomes them.
 However, Juno tells Allecto, goddess of War, to spice things up.
 War is coming...

 ## BOOK EIGHT - The Shield of Aeneas
+Venus tells Aeneas to join forces with King Evander in order to take on Latium.
+She asks Vulcan (Hephaestus) to make Aeneas some armor and a really cool shield, engraved with future events.

+## BOOK NINE - Enemy at the Gates